progerjkd/elasticache/README.md

 # Running

-**To apply the cookbook, you must run it through chef-client in local-mode:**
+**To apply the cookbook, you should run it through chef-client in local-mode:**

     $ chef-client --listen -z -r 'recipe[elasticache]'